Skip to main navigation Skip to main content

 • Supporting learning and sharing best practice through membership;

-• Raising awareness of bullying through Anti-Bullying Week and other coordinated, shared campaigns;
+• Raising awareness of bullying through Anti-Bullying Week and other coordinated, shared campaigns; and

-• Delivering programme work at a national and local level to help stop bullying and bring lasting change to children's lives;
+• Delivering programme work at a national and local level to help stop bullying and bring lasting change to children's lives.

 We provide expertise in relation to all forms of bullying between children and young people.
 The Anti-Bullying Alliance was established by the NSPCC and the National Children's Bureau in 2002 and is hosted by the National Children's Bureau.